 3. Get ready for a change in social situations.
 There are many misunderstandings about food allergies and unfortunately, it will change your social life.
 I want to encourage you that as hard as it is, IT IS WORTH IT to educate your close family and friends.
 But there’s a right and a wrong way to do this.
 People won’t understand unless you explain it, but you won’t be able to explain it if you turn people off.
 Start with your emergency plan.
 Use it to teach others you’re NOT dealing with a food intolerance or sensitivity since these are often mistaken for food allergies.
 Put in the extra work to go to that social event, but give yourself a break too.
 You can’t and shouldn’t do it all.

-4. Keep your relationship with hubby strong.
-Teach him to keep your little safe too.
+4. Keep your relationship with hubby or support person strong.
+Teach your hubby to keep your little safe too.
 Lean on him when you need support.
-Love each other when its hard.
+Love each other.
 You’re in this together and he will likely be one of the only ones that “gets” it at times.
 If you're single, find a good friend that will support you during the tough times (see #7 below).